Decomposing cubic graphs into isomorphic linear forests: Introduction

 \begin{restatable}{theorem}{thmMain} Let $G$ be a connected cubic graph on $n$ vertices, where $n$ is large and divisible by $4$.
 Then there is a red-blue colouring of the edges of $G$ whose colour classes span isomorphic linear forests. \end{restatable}

-We note that our proof can be modified to relax the requirement of $G$ being connected to $G$ having at least one large connected component, meaning a component of size at least a certain (large) universal constant.
+Note that the host graphs in our setting will be arbitrary regular graphs, so not particularly well-structured, and the isomorphic pieces are not predetermined, thus we will require different approaches as the methods commonly used in the quasi-random settings will not be applicable.
+We further note that our proof can be modified to relax the requirement of $G$ being connected to $G$ having at least one large connected component, meaning a component of size at least a certain (large) universal constant.
 This strengthening is described in the concluding section, \Cref{sec:conc}.
 In addition, our proof can be modified to show that if the number of vertices is not divisible by 4 then we can guarantee that the two linear forests are isomorphic up to removing or adding an edge.
 Specifically, we can guarantee that the only difference in component structure is that the red graph has two extra edge components, and the blue graph has one extra component which is a path of length 3.

-It is worth mentioning that, although our proof of Conjecture 1.2 is quite long and involved, we can prove the following approximate version of Warmald’s conjecture with a fairly short and neat proof (note that here we do not require divisibility or connectivity).

-\begin{theorem} Let $G$ be a cubic graph on $n$ vertices, where $n$ is large.
-Then $G$ can be red-blue coloured so that all monochromatic components are paths of length $O(\log n)$, and the numbers of red and blue components which paths of length $t$ differ by at most $n^{2/3}$, for every $t \ge 1$. \end{theorem}